disulfidebond/ctakes_processing/README.md

 * Be sure to add `mvn` to your $PATH if doing the Manual Installation
 * The output will be a CSV file of CUIs with the same root file name as the input file and ending with `.cuis.txt`
 * It is possible to parallelize the CUI extraction workflow similar to cTAKES, but this has not been done yet with this version.

+## Step 1: CUI Extraction (Python-Based)
+The [python-based approach](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/process_xmis.py) for CUI extraction is a pythonic implementation of the Java workflow.

+It requires a TypeSystem.xml file that must be in the same directory as the python script, the name of an input directory, and a name for the output file.
+If possible, you should use the TypeSystem.xml file provided with cTAKES, but if this is not available, then one is [provided](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/main/code/TypeSystem.xml) in this repo.

+The usage is:

+    python process_xmi.py -i INPUT_DIRECTORY -o OUTPUT_FILE_NAME

+It requires the cassis library.

 ## Step 2: Data Extraction
 This workflow takes as input either a directory of cTAKES output XMI files, or the input medical notes files.
 It uses the python script [note_data_extractor.py](https://git.doit.wisc.edu/smph-public/dom/uw-icu-data-science-lab-public/ctakes_processing/-/blob/update1/code/note_data_extractor.py) to extract the Document ID, Note Type, Patient ID, Encounter ID, and Note Timestamp.
 The required input arguments are: